pauleppers/StockAnalysis/README.md

 a.
 Need how the plot page is created how the dashboard was created

-3. Need to add another JavaScrip library, examples, allow user to add trend lines by hover and click, allow different filtering options.
+3. Need to add another JavaScript library, examples, allow user to add trend lines by hover and click, allow different filtering options.

 Phase 2, in February Machine learning will be added to predict which stock will be the best investment of the 5 using various data points.